 Recent engagements include the title role in The Glimmerglass Festival’s production of Porgy and Bess; Lescaut in Manon Lescaut with Dallas Opera, King Balthazar in Amahl and the Night Visitors with On Site Opera; and the role of Queequeg in Moby Dick with Los Angeles Opera, Dallas Opera, Pittsburgh Opera, and Utah Opera; in addition to debuts as Amonasro in Aida with English National Opera; Angelotti in Tosca with the Canadian Opera Company; Gottardo in La gazza ladra with The Glimmerglass Festival; with Philadelphia Opera, the Norwegian National Opera, and Palm Beach Opera as Zuniga in Carmen; and with Washington National Opera as Colline in La bohème and as Stephen Kumalo in Lost in the Stars.

-Musa’s concert work has included featured performances with The Philadelphia Orchestra, as well as at the U.S. Naval Academy, and at the National Arts Festival in Grahamstown, South Africa.
+Musa’s concert work has included featured performances with The Philadelphia Orchestra, Scottish Symphony Orchestra, and Cape Town Philharmonic Orchestra, as well as at the U.S. Naval Academy and at the National Arts Festival in Grahamstown, South Africa.

-He graduated with Honors in Performance (First Class) from the University of Cape Town and is also a graduate of the prestigious Academy of Vocal Arts (AVA) in Philadelphia.
-He is the author of Odyssey of an African Opera Singer, which was published in South Africa by Penguin Random House.
+In 2013, Musa was the Grand Finals Winner of the Metropolitan Opera National Council Auditions.
+He graduated with Honors in Performance (First Class) from the University of Cape Town and is also a graduate of the prestigious Academy of Vocal Arts in Philadelphia.
+He is the author of Odyssey of an African Opera Singer, a memoir published in South Africa by Penguin Random House.
 For more information, please visit www.musangqungwana.com.